rsmp-nordic/rsmp/documentation/collecting_message.md

 A collector can collect ingoing and/or outgoing messages.

-An object that includes the Notifier module (or implements the same functionality) must be provided when you construct a Collected.
-The collector will attach itself to this notifier when it starts collecting, to receive messages.
-The SiteProxy and SupervisorProxy classes both include the Notifier module, and can therefore be used as message sources.
+An object that includes the Distributor module (or implements the same functionality) must be provided when you construct a Collected.
+The collector will attach itself to this distributor when it starts collecting, to receive messages.
+The SiteProxy and SupervisorProxy classes both include the Distributor module, and can therefore be used as message sources.

 Messages that match the relevant criteria are stored by the collector.

-When the collection is done, the collector detaches from the notifier, and returns the status.
+When the collection is done, the collector detaches from the distributor, and returns the status.

 ## Collector